About NIH Collaboratory

 Leadership and Governance

-NIH leadership for the Collaboratory is provided by David Shurtleff, PhD, acting director of the National Center for Complementary and Integrative Health (NCCIH), and Richard J. Hodes, MD, Director of the National Institute on Aging (NIA).
+NIH leadership for the Collaboratory is provided by Helene Langevin, MD, CM, Director of the National Center for Complementary and Integrative Health (NCCIH), and Richard J. Hodes, MD, Director of the National Institute on Aging (NIA).

 The Coordinating Center for the Collaboratory comprises four member institutions.
 Together, they serve the following functions:

 - Provide national leadership and technical expertise in all aspects of research with healthcare systems